State's deaths rise by 122 after 79 day before; new cases back above 10K with 11,541

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which neared 1,641,000 deaths and neared 73.8 million cases Tuesday, according to Worldometers.info.
+The state's rate was 1.8 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,654,000 deaths and passed 74.5 million cases Wednesday, according to Worldometers.info.

 County rates: Palm Beach County 2.5 percent, Broward 1.5 (-0.1), Miami-Dade 1.5, St. Lucie 3.1, Martin 2.7 (-0.1), Indian River 2.7, Okeechobee 2.2.